 D3.
-Use nRFConnect/nRFToolbox app either on the phone or on PC to connect and OTA DFU using the .zip file you copied.
+Use nRFConnect/nRFToolbox app either on the phone or on PC to connect and do an OTA DFU using the .zip file you copied (Press DFU button).

 D4.
 Verify that the new application runs after the DFU process reaches 100%, for example it starts advertising with the name that you set in your application.
 If you can see that, congratulation you have done your first Secure OTA DFU!